What is Bodywork?

 Cupping

 Cupping enhances circulation, helps relieve pain, loosens tense fascia and connective tissue, and extracts toxins that linger in your body.
 Glass jars are placed on the skin to create a vacuum by suctioning out the air.
 The underlying tissue is raised, or sucked, partway into the cup.
 You usually will feel a tight sensation in that area, followed by a soothing or relaxing effect.
 Cupping causes the skin to temporarily turn red, blue or purple, especially if there is an injury or energetic blockage under the cupped area.
-The skin discoloration can last from a few days to a few of weeks but is rarely painful.
+The skin discoloration can last from a few days to a few weeks but is rarely painful.

 Benefits of Bodywork